 Bedsores May Be a Sign of Neglect.
 Contact a Nursing Home and Bedsore Lawyer in NJ to Learn About Your Rights

-If abuse or neglect is taking place it is important you take the necessary steps to protect your loved one from further harm.
-Our New Jersey bedsore lawyers place a great importance on the the care and well-being of the patient and their family.
+If abuse or neglect is taking place, it is important you take the necessary steps to protect your loved one from further harm.
+Our New Jersey bedsore lawyers place great importance on the the care and well-being of the patient and their family.
 We’ve helped many families recover damages for bed sores and we understand how to navigate these claims with caution and diligence.